 Types of Appointments

 If you need to see a Doctor urgently** on the day then please phone up or come in and book an emergency appointment.
-These are run everyday and are only bookable on the day.
+These are run every day and are only bookable on the day.
 This means if you phone in the morning, you will be seen that morning.
 If you phone in the afternoon, you will be seen in the afternoon.
 Emergency appointments are only 5 minutes long and are for one problem only.
-If you have multiple problems then please book a routine appointment.
-The emergency Doctor changes from day-to-day so it is not guaranteed your favourite doctor can see you in an emergency.
+If you have multiple problems to discuss, then please book a routine appointment.
+The emergency Doctor changes from day-to-day so it is not guaranteed your preferred doctor can see you in an emergency.
 Should you feel it is a life threatening problem then please phone 999.

 **Urgent meaning it is not regarding regular medication, on-going problems.